murer/dsopz/README.md

 python -m dsopz.dsopz login
 ```

-Now, you can start test on your project (required) and namespace (optional).
+Now, you can start the tests on your project (required) and namespace (optional).

 ```shell
 ./test/test.sh your-project your-namespace